zenthangplus/logstash-input-mongodb/README.md

   This gets created by the plugin so the directory needs to be writeable by the user that logstash is running as placeholder_db_name  [String]      Name of the database file that will be created [Default: logstash_sqlite.db] collection           [String]      A regex that will be used to find desired collecitons.
-[No Default, Required] generateId           [Boolean]     If true, this will add a field '_id' that contains the MongoDB Document id batch_size           [Int]         Size of the batch of mongo documents to pull at a time [Default: 30] parse_method         [String]      Built in parsing of the mongodb document object [Default: 'flatten'] Could take value: flatten, dig, simple, json
+[No Default, Required] since_column         [String]      This allows you to select the column you would like compare the since info [Default: _id].
+Ex: _id or updated_at. since_type           [String]      This allows you to select the type of since info, like "id", "time" [Default: id] generateId           [Boolean]     If true, this will add a field '_id' that contains the MongoDB Document id batch_size           [Int]         Size of the batch of mongo documents to pull at a time [Default: 30] parse_method         [String]      Built in parsing of the mongodb document object [Default: 'flatten'] Could take value: flatten, dig, simple, json